fathima-shnz/Python_Exercises/Loops_And_Functions/README.md

-While loop & Control Statements : (else, break, continue, pass) Number Guessing Game Problem Statement: Create a Python program that implements a simple number guessing game using a while loop.
+Problem Statement: Create a Python program that implements a simple number guessing game using a while loop.
 The program should make use of control statements such as else, break, and continue.